akagiyuu/code-executor/README.md

 # Code Executor

-A library designed for the backend of a competitive programming platform
+A library designed for the backend of competitive programming platforms

 ## Built-in Language